 Scientific FrameworkEFForTS project aims at providing science-based knowledge on how to protect and enhance the ecological functions of tropical forests and agricultural transformation systems at a landscape scale, while improving human welfare.
 Further, the program aims at providing baseline information on how to integrate agricultural land use and conservation issues.

-The research will be implemented in one of the largest regions of tropical lowland rainforest in Southeast Asia, namely Jambi Province in Sumatra, Indonesia.
+The research is implemented in one of the largest regions of tropical lowland rainforest in Southeast Asia, namely Jambi Province in Sumatra, Indonesia (see Study sites and experimental design).
 The most important transformation systems in Jambi include rubber and oil palm plantations.
-Within Jambi, two landscapes and 32 core sites - including transformation systems and forest reference sites - were selected for detailed analyses.
-The CRC scientific projects will analyze and compare a broad range of issues, including above and below ground biodiversity, soil fertility, water, nutrient and greenhouse gas fluxes, as well as economic, social, cultural and political aspects related to rainforest transformation.
-A particular focus will be on identifying synergies and trade-offs among and between the various ecological and socioeconomic functions, which is an important precondition for designing and implementing more sustainable systems (including biosphere reserves).
+Within Jambi, two landscapes and 32 core sites - including transformation systems and forest reference sites - are selected for detailed analyses.
+EFForTS analyzes and compare a broad range of issues, including above and below ground biodiversity, soil fertility, water, nutrient and greenhouse gas fluxes, as well as economic, social, cultural and political aspects related to rainforest transformation.
+A particular focus is laid on identifying synergies and trade-offs among and between the various ecological and socioeconomic functions, which is an important precondition for designing and implementing more sustainable systems (including biosphere reserves).

-The CRC is organized in close cooperation between the University of Göttingen and the university of Jambi (UNJA), Bogor Agricultural University (IPB), Tadulako University (UNTAD) and the Indonesian Institute of Science (LIPI).
-It is a unique research undertaking on issues of lowland rainforest transformation, especially with a view to its very broad interdisciplinary focus and landscape perspective.
+The CRC is organized in close cooperation between the University of Göttingen and the University of Jambi (UNJA), Bogor Agricultural University (IPB), Tadulako University (UNTAD) and the Indonesian Institute of Science (LIPI).